-Take a deep dive into what makes the golden state so special!
+Take a deep dive into what makes the golden state so special with these california facts!

 California is home to the "Avocado Capital of the World" with 50,000 acres of avocado crops.
 Check out these cool facts from California Avocado.